dbeniamin/1-100_PythonCode_Challenge/README.md

 - Basic website building blocks using Jinja and Flask.

+**29.08.2024 → day 57_1 - Blog Capstone Project Part 1 - Templating** - Templating a blog-like page using Jinja.
+- Pulls information from an API.
+- Setting up a templat that will be auto applyed to a blog like page.
+- Redirects to the detailed page applying the same templating

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.